 A horizontal piece of wood provides a perfect opportunity to incorporate a peg rail as the wall has been reinforced.
 It’s a great way to sneak in a little extra storage for hanging coats or other bits and pieces.

-If you live in rented accommodation or aren’t ready to commit to wood panelling in your room, you can always fake it with a headboard like in this bedroom.
+If you live in rented accommodation or aren’t ready to commit to wood panelling in your room, you can always fake it with a headboard like in this simple white bedroom idea.
 This bleached rustic design is far wider than the bed and adds an extra layer of texture and colour to this room.

 However, what is even handier is you can easily attach accessories to it, without permanent damage to your walls.

 19. Add wood-effect tiles instead